bradchristie/taminations-flutter/assets/info/about.md

 ## Recommended Browsers

 Chrome, Edge, Firefox and Opera browsers work well with Taminations.
 You may have problems with Safari.
+But better yet ...
 ***
 ## Download Taminations for Offline Use